Prerequisites: Graduate standing is required.

 Description: The roles of woody plants in sustainable agricultural systems of temperate regions.
 Emphasis on the ecological and economic benefits of trees and shrubs in the agricultural landscape.
 Topics include: habitat diversity and biological control; shelterbelts structure, function, benefits and design; intercropping systems; silvopastoral systems; riparian systems; and production of timber and specialty crops.
 Comparison of temperate agroforestry systems to those of tropical areas.

-Description: Introduction to remote sensing of the earth from aerial and satellite platforms.
-Aerial photography, multispectral scanning, thermal imaging and microwave remote sensing techniques.
-Physical foundations of remote sensing using electromagnetic energy, energy-matter interactions, techniques employed in data acquisition and methods of image analysis.
-Weekly laboratory provides practical experience in visual and digital interpretation of aerial photography, satellite imagery, thermal and radar imagery.
+Description: Remote sensing of the earth from aerial and satellite platforms.
+Aerial photography, multispectral scanning, thermal imaging, microwave remote sensing techniques.
+Data acquisition and image analysis.
+Physical foundations of remote sensing using electromagnetic energy and energy-matter interactions.
 Applications in geographic, agricultural, environmental and natural resources analyses.

 Description: Principles of water chemistry and their use in precipitation, surface water, and groundwater studies.
 Groundwater applications used to determine the time and source of groundwater recharge, estimate groundwater residence time, identify aquifer mineralogy, examine the degree of mixing between waters of various sources and evaluate what types of biological and chemical processes have occurred during the water's journey through the aquifer system.